PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/fortran/serial/README.md

 $ sbatch job.slurm
 ```

-The output of the code should be something like:
+The output of the code should be:

 ```
 Hello world